 Dartmouth participates in an academic competition called the College Fed Challenge.
 The College Fed Challenge is "intended to help students become more knowledgeable about the Fed and the decision-making process of the Federal Open Market Committee, the Federal Reserve's monetary policy-setting group."
-Dartmouth has sent teams to the Boston Fed Challenge Regional Competition for each of the last six years, under the advisement of Senior Lecturer Elisabeth Curtis and Visiting Assistant Professor Frank Zarnowski.
+Dartmouth has sent teams to the Boston Fed Challenge Regional Competition since 2008, under the advisement of Senior Lecturer Elisabeth Curtis and Visiting Assistant Professor Frank Zarnowski.

 Beginning in the fall of 2010, the Economics Department at Dartmouth College has offered course credit (Econ 78) every Fall for students interested in participating in the Fed Challenge research and competition.
 Fed Challenge is open to select students (by permission of advisor/instructor) who are interested economics majors or intended majors.
 Duties include conducting research on current economic conditions and trends, assembling and analyzing data to support policy recommendations, attending and participating in course meetings in Fall term and working on the final "script" that will be presented at competition by the Fed Challenge Team in November in Boston.
 There is potential further travel if the team wins the Boston competition—the Boston winner will be invited to travel to Washington DC shortly after the Boston trip to compete at the National Fed Challenge competition.